ummjevel/Generative-AI-for-beginners-dotnet/01-IntroToGenAI/readme.md

 ---

-## Lesson 1 - Generative AI Fundamentals for .NET
+## Generative AI Fundamentals for .NET

 Before we dive in to some code, let's take a  minute to review some generative AI (GenAI) concepts.
 In this lesson, **Generative AI Fundamentals for .NET**, we'll refresh some fundamental GenAI concepts so you can understand why certain things are done like they are.
 And we'll introduce the tooling and SDKs you'll use to build apps, like **MEAI** (Microsoft.Extensions.AI), **Semantic Kernel**, and the **AI Toolkit Extension for VS Code**.